SneakyPrompt: Jailbreaking Text-to-image Generative Models: Problem Formulation

 Let us describe the definition from two aspects.
-First, adversarial prompt is a relative concept.
-That is, $p_a$ is adversarial relatively to another sensitive prompt $p_t$, which is originally blocked by the safety filter of a text-to-image model.
+First, the adversarial prompt is a relative concept.
+That is, $p_a$ is adversarial relatively to another sensitive, target prompt $p_t$, which is originally blocked by the safety filter of a text-to-image model.
 Second, there are two conditions for an adversarial prompt $p_a$: (i) $p_a$ bypasses the safety filter $\mathcal{F}$, and (ii) the generated image from $p_a$ is semantically similar to that generated from $p_t$.
 Both conditions are important, i.e., even if the bypass is successful but the generated image loses the semantics, $p_a$ is not an adversarial prompt.

 Figure~\ref{fig:moti-1} shows some simple examples of adversarial prompts generated by \sys to illustrate what they look like.
-The text in the parenthesis is $p_t$, which is blocked by an external safety filter (blocking both dogs and cats) added after DALL$\cdot$E 2 for the illustration purpose.
-The adversarial prompts are shown as in blue together with the black texts.
-The above images are generated by DALL$\cdot$E 2, which still preserve the original semantics of either dogs or cats.
+The text in the parenthesis is $p_t$, which is blocked by an external safety filter (blocking both dogs and cats) added after DALL$\cdot$E 2 for illustration purposes.
+The adversarial prompts are shown in blue together with the black texts.
+The above images are generated by DALL$\cdot$E 2, which still preserves the semantics of either dogs or cats.

-\subsection{Threat model}
+\subsection{Threat Model}

-We assume that an adversary has \textit{closed-box} access to an \textit{online} text-to-image model and may query the model with prompts under a certain cost, i.e., modern text-to-image models are often charged per query.\footnote{https://openai.com/pricing} In addition, the adversary has access to local shadow models, which may include part of---or the entire---text-to-image models, e.g., only the text encoder $\mathcal{\hat{E}}$ or a shadow $\mathcal{\hat{M}}$.
-We describe the details of the closed-box access and the shadow model below:
+We assume that an adversary has \textit{closed-box} access to an \textit{online} text-to-image model and may query the model with prompts.
+Since modern text-to-image models often charge users per query~\cite{charges}, we assume the adversary has a certain cost constraint, i.e., the number of queries to the target text-to-image model is bounded.
+In addition, the adversary has access to a local shadow text encoder $\mathcal{\hat{E}}$.
+We describe the details of the closed-box access and the shadow text encoder as follows: